 Xiaomi recognizes that low-cost smartphones and other products may win consumers’ hearts for a short period, but they will not make money.
 As a result, the corporation is trying hard to improve its image.
 The Mi 11 Ultra, the company’s ultimate flagship, and the Mi Mix Fold, a smartphone with a flexible screen, were both unveiled this year.
 The internal brand Redmi and the independent brand POCO are totally in charge of low-cost smartphones.

 The same is expected to happen with televisions.
 Only luxury products will be produced under the Xiaomi brand, while all low-cost and, to be honest, cheap versions will be manufactured under the Redmi brand.

 At the very least, the new Mi TV P1 43-inch announcement suggests such a conclusion.
 We’re used to Xiaomi 43-inch TVs costing between 27 and 28 thousand rubles.
 The Mi TV P1 already costs $34,000, but it also includes more features (frameless design, 4K, Dolby Vision, and HDR10 Plus, for example).
 By the way, a review of this television will be published soon.

 The Xiaomi Mi TV Q1 75 is the company’s flagship television.
 Xiaomi is unlikely to expect a large number of sales.
-Still, buyers should be given some time to adjust, else the price surge up to 150 tr will be too steep.
+Still, buyers should be given some time to adjust, or else the price surge up to 150 tr will be too steep.
 As a result, Xiaomi Mi TV Q1 75 is a bold declaration of intent that will appeal to an affluent class of mi-fans.